Dragons Community Grant Fund

 Please note that Dragons will primarily communicate with the applicant via email so the email address provided in the application should be checked regularly.

-Applications are due by June 1st, 2019.
+Applications open on February 1 and close on June 1, annually.
 Applications are reviewed in June and award announcements are made in June-July.
 Applications may be submitted at any time during the year.
 A maximum of 2 applications per individual/organization is permitted per year.
 Submitting a proposal does not guarantee funding.
 Any requests for information should be emailed to [email protected].

 The Dragons Community Grant Fund does *not provide funding for: